-- Turn the vehicle off and ask the person to place the seatback in the full upright position. - Have the person sit upright in the seat, centered on the seat cushion, with the person's legs comfortably extended. - Restart the vehicle and have the person remain in this position for about two minutes.
+- Turn the vehicle off and ask the person to place the seatback in the full upright position. - Have the person sit upright in the seat, centered on the seat cushion, with the person's legs comfortably extended.

+- Restart the vehicle and have the person remain in this position for about two minutes.
 This will allow the system to detect that person and enable the passenger's frontal airbag. - If the indicator lamp remains lit even after this, the person should be advised to ride in the rear seat.

-Occupant Pass Airbag Off Indicator Lamp Passenger Airbag Empty seat Unlit Disabled Small child in child safety seat or booster Lit Disabled Small child with safety belt buckled or unbuckled Lit Disabled Adult Unlit Enabled
+Occupant Pass Airbag Off Indicator Lamp Passenger Airbag

+Empty seat Unlit Disabled

+Small child in child Lit Disabled

+safety seat or booster

+Small child with safety Lit Disabled

+belt buckled or

+unbuckled

+Adult Unlit Enabled

-Even with Advanced Restraints Systems, children 12 and under should be properly restrained in the back seat.
+WARNING: Even with Advanced Restraints Systems, children 12 and under should be properly restrained in a rear seating position.